-The internal clock can be started or stopped via an incoming MIDI note or CC.
+The internal clock can be started or stopped via an incoming MIDI note or CC, and also by a trigger or gate on the Y input.
 This is set up in the configuration as follows:

-Name Value Description range Type 0-4 Sets how the clock is controlled via MIDI.
-Channel 1-16 Sets the MIDI channel for the start/stop control.
+Name Value Description range Type 0-4 Sets how the clock is controlled via MIDI or Y. Channel 1-16 Sets the MIDI channel for the start/stop control.
 Note or CC 0-127 Sets the note or CC number for the start/stop control.

-The options for Type are "None", "Note Toggle", "CC Toggle", "Note Gate", or "CC Gate".
+The options for Type are "None", "Note Toggle", "CC Toggle", "Note Gate", "CC Gate", "Y Toggle", or "Y Gate".

 'Note Toggle' starts or stops the clock when a Note On message is received.
-Similarly 'CC Toggle' starts or stops the clock when a CC with a value of 64 or more is received.
+Similarly 'CC Toggle'

+starts or stops the clock when a CC with a value of 64 or more is received.
+'Y Toggle' starts or stops the clock when a trigger pulse is received.

 'Note Gate' causes the clock to start on a Note On and stop on a Note Off.
 Similarly 'CC Gate' starts the clock on a CC of 64 or more and stops it on a CC of less than 64.
+'Y Gate' starts the clock when the Y goes high and stops it when Y goes low.